Michiel Vos: Biography

+In May 2024, he published the book Vos in de VS about his life in America.

 The HBO film Citizen USA was based on Vos's journey to become an American Citizen.

 Vos worked as producer on the HBO films: The Trials of Ted Haggard, Right America: Feeling Wronged, and Friends of God.
 His wife Alexandra Pelosi is the sister-in-law of Peter Kaufman, who is the son of filmmaker Philip Kaufman.

 Personal life

 Michiel Vos married Alexandra Pelosi in Greenwich Village on June 18, 2005.

-In November 2006, they had their first son Paul, named after Alexandra Pelosi's father Paul Pelosi.
-They had their second son on December 7, 2007, named Thomas, after Alexandra Pelosi's grand-father Thomas D'Alesandro Jr. Vos' sons often appear in his television programs.
+In November 2006, they had their first son Paul Vos, named after Alexandra Pelosi's father Paul Pelosi.
+They had their second son on December 7, 2007, named Thomas Vos, after Alexandra Pelosi's grandfather Thomas D'Alesandro Jr. Vos' sons often appear in his television programs.
 His American family is featured throughout his show.
 The San Francisco Chronicle pointed out that when Vos has screenings "a healthy contingent of Pelosis" are always present.

 They live in Greenwich Village in Manhattan, New York City.
 Vos wrote a book about his favorite places in New York City.